IMS-up2021/FEUP_FSI/LOGBOOK3.md

 `https://www.exploit-db.com/exploits/50299`

-After running the script, we are provided with 3 links, one of which provides access to the administrator account, from which we can access a link to enter the administrator page and through the first post we find the flag: "please don't bother me"
+After running the script, we are provided with 3 links, one of which provides access to the administrator account, from which we can access the link given in moodle (`http://ctf-fsi.fe.up.pt:5001/wp-admin/edit.php`)to enter the administrator page and through the first post we find the flag:{"please don't bother me"}.